Xinansuo Old Town in Mengzi City, Honghe

 The Ancient Stone Paths

-Continuing along Zhaxia Street (扎下街), an ancient street appears, featuring narrow, elongated alleys and weathered bluestone paths, flanked by century-old residences from the Ming and Qing Dynasties.
-The simple gray tiles and intricately carved wooden structures reflect the architectural style of the Huizhou region in southern Jiangsu, with each stone slab and wall telling tales of history.
+Zhaxia Street (扎下街) features narrow alleys and weathered bluestone paths, flanked by residences from the Ming and Qing Dynasties.
+The gray tiles and intricately carved wooden structures reflect Huizhou-style architecture, telling stories of centuries past.

 Daily Life in Xinansuo